-Should you worry about re-working your whole portfolio around the idea of investing for inflation?
+Should you worry about re-working your whole portfolio around the idea of choosing the best Canadian inflation stocks?

 What Is Inflation and What Makes a “Best Inflation Hedged Investment”?

 Before we get to what are the best inflation stocks for 2023, let’s take a step back for a second and do a quick snapshot of how we ended up here.

 Inflation is the gradual increase in the monetary price of goods and services.
 There are many graduate-level courses in business and economics that go into the study of inflation, but here are a few truths that most econo-nerds hold to be self-evident at the moment.

 1) Despite a lot of smart people studying inflation, we probably don’t know much about it yet – and we are pretty sure about that much because we’re terrible at predicting where inflation and interest rates will go in the future.

 2) Generally, inflation is MUCH better than deflation.